chef-boneyard/chef-rfc/new/rfc_closure.md

 This PR closes out the Chef RFC process in favor of the processes outlined in our [Chef-OSS-Practices](https://github.com/chef/chef-oss-practices) repository.
 Those processes apply to not only Chef, but also InSpec, Habitat, and now Automate, which gives a single governance and community contract to all projects maintained by Chef Software.

-Once this RFC is accepted teams will beging the process of implementing the guidelines, which occurs the project level and also the repository level within projects.
+Once this RFC is accepted teams will begin the process of implementing the guidelines, which occurs at the project level and also the repository level within projects.

 **Project level:**
   - Establishing which repositories are included in a project